 The following form was used to collect required data on Key Community Contacts and nonelected committee members.
-A single copy of the "Demographic Request" form is located in Appendix G.

 Cherokee County Transit is required by Title VI of the Civil Rights Act of 1964 and related authorities to record demographic information on members of its boards and committees.
 Please provide the following information: